WATERSHEDS MANAGEMENT PLAN

-Maui Environmental Consulting, LLC is in the process of writing watershed management plans for Waikapu and Waiakao Watersheds.
+Maui Environmental Consulting, LLC has just completed a watershed management plan for Waikapū and Waiakao Watersheds.

 Reaching elevations of approximately 4,400 feet in the West Maui Mountains, the Waikapu Watershed extends to the southeast and covers an area of 10,393 acres.
 The Waiakoa Watershed encompasses 35,331 acres, beginning at the summit of Haleakalā at 10,023 feet.
 It extends northwest unitl its boundaries meet with the Waikapu Watershed.
 All but one of the streams within the Māʻalaea Watersheds are ephemeral, flowing only during stormwater events.
 These streams drain into Keālia Pond and the coastal waters of Māʻalaea Bay.

-The goal of the Māʻalaea Watershed Plan is to identify the various sources of pollution within the watershed and to provide best management practices that will protect the water resources within the planning area.
+The goal of the Māʻalaea Bay Watersheds Management Plan is to identify the various sources of pollution within the watershed and to provide best management practices that will protect the water resources within the planning area.
 In considering the environment, economy, and community, this Plan aims to learn from the past and provide solutions that will restore and preserve the watershed into the future.